 The best PR isn’t rushed.
-Which is why dedicating some time to map out your own annual PR calendar should be high on your agenda.
-It will help you maintain focus, meet deadlines comfortably, generate new ideas and opportunities and give you time to plan your content or pitches to amplify engagement.
+This is why dedicating some time to map out your own annual PR calendar should be high on your agenda.
+It will help you maintain focus, meet deadlines comfortably, generate new ideas and opportunities, and give you time to plan your content or pitches to amplify engagement.

 - Highlighting the dates that are specific to your brand (such as new products, collections or brand initiatives/anniversaries) will help you plan, coordinate and schedule activities to promote them.
 This will also help you stay on top of your media contact schedule.
 It pays to know who your targets are and how many weeks/months in advance you need to reach out to them about your upcoming news – giving you plenty of time to start planning that perfect pitch!

 - Being prepared for upcoming community ‘awareness days’ or holidays that your brand can get involved in allows you to create PR opportunities without always relying on your own news or ideas.
 There are thousands of events that could get your business some attention with collective promotion, so make sure you look beyond your specialist area.
 Remember to keep it relevant though – no one will appreciate a leather accessories label piggybacking off the hashtag #animalequalityday 😉